pmiklos/obyte-devnet/README.md

 $ cp config/constants.js node_modules/byteballcore/constants.js
 ```

-The devnet witness exposes a byteball hub on port 6611 to which wallets can connect to by setting the following parameters in the conf.js of the wallet:
+The devnet hub runs on port 6611 to which wallets can connect to by setting the following parameters in the conf.js of the wallet:

 ```
 exports.WS_PROTOCOL = 'ws://';